ubco-W2022T2-data301/project-group33/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Kalli Van Stone: one sentence about you!
-- Person 2: one sentence about you!
+- Allysa Webber: one sentence about you!
 - Sarah Quesnelle: I am a 4th year Mathematics student.

 ## Images